ironhacks/ironhacks-blog/content/hacks/2021-open-data-science-challenge/index.md

 Our COVID-19 Data Science Challenges invite participants to build statistical models and visualizations that monitor and predict social movement behavior during the COVID-19 pandemic over time.
 The goal is to predict weekly patterns of movement and social interaction in our local communities to understand COVID-19 risks.

-- August 2020 COVID-19 Data Science Challenge: This first COVID-19 Data Science Challenge focused on predicting the foot traffic at major brands (e.g. Target, Domino's Pizza etc.).
-The goal was to foresee which brands were experiencing the greatest surge in visitors.

-- Fall 2020 COVID-19 Data Science Challenge: Protect Purdue.
-This challenge asked participants to monitor and predict weekly foot traffic at thousands of places of interest (e.g. restaurants, stores, churches) in Tippecanoe County, Indiana.
-It responded to a statement made by Purdue's Leadership team: that COVID-19 risk is not necessarily arising in campus buildings but, rather, emerging from off-campus social gatherings like in restaurants, shops, etc.

 - **Spring 2021 COVID-19 Data Science Challenge: More details announced soon!**

 In the 2021 Challenge, participants will have access to NEW actual, granular, and temporal data they typically do not have access to: Data about social distancing behavior, foot traffic, COVID-19 incidents, as well as executive orders.
 This BIG data is also used by state governments in the US as well scientists who try to understand social movements during COVID-19 pandemic.